CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche: Java performance profiling verification with before/after comparison.
-The specific focus on profiling comparison, flamegraph analysis, and regression detection makes it very unlikely to conflict with other skills.
+Highly distinctive niche: Java performance verification through profiling comparison before/after refactoring.
+The specific focus on profiling-comparison-analysis documentation, flamegraph analysis, and regression detection makes it very unlikely to conflict with other skills.

 3 / 3